Bangladesh Association of Software and Information Services: History

-Bangladesh Association of Software and Information Services (BASIS) was established in 1997.
+Bangladesh Association of Software and Information Services (BASIS) was established in 1998.

 In June 2016, Mustafa Jabar was elected president of BASIS after his Digital Brigade Panel won seven of the nine directorships.
 The elections at this point were held triennially.

 On March 27, 2018, it was reported that the Bangladesh government had repealed the election of BASIS, which had been scheduled for March 31.
 The move extended the tenure for six months of BASIS's executive committee.
 Syed Almas Kabir was later elected president on March 31, 2018, when the elections were held anyway upon request of the commerce ministry.

 In April 2018, BASIS started the Commonwealth-SheTrades initiative, with funding from the UK Department for International Development.
 In May 2018, the BASIS website was hacked by a Myanmar hacking group.
 According to Al Jazeera in 2018, BASIS is "the biggest umbrella organization representing the country's IT sector."
 BASIS has offices in Dhaka.

 In August 2018, BASIS publicly implored RAJUK to allow BASIS members operating software companies out of commercial zones to continue operating, noting that the commercial zones then open did not allow such companies to remain open all day.
 BASIS at the time said that 800 of its 1,100 members had offices in non-commercial areas.

-BASIS OUTSOURCING AWARD
+BASIS Outsourcing Award

-BASIS Outsourcing Award is an award to recognize the outstanding performance of organizations and individuals in the field of outsourcing software and ITES services.
-In 2011, BASIS created the BASIS Outsourcing Award.
-This award program will make attempt to identify the best performers in the outsourcing industry/community.
-BASIS organizes its Outsourcing Award annually to celebrate and reward the success of companies and individuals who outperforms in its fields.
+The BASIS Outsourcing Award recognizes the outstanding performance of organizations and individuals in the field of outsourcing software and ITES services.
+In 2011, BASIS created the award.
+The program identifies the best performers in the outsourcing industry/community.